muzuiget/monkey-support/README.md

 When no URL is matched, a clickable button is displayed on the extension popup page, and the user can click the button to execute the code manually.

-## Feedback

-Please use the Issues system of this repository.

 ## Changelog

 ### v0.22.6 / 2025-05-07